 “Ranger Blue” Power Rangers RPM (Episode 10)

-They actually address the explosions that go off behind them when they morph.
+They actually address the explosions that go off behind the Rangers when they morph.
 Yes, you read that right.
-The episode also features the back-story of our only Scottish Ranger and it’s as amazing as you’d hope it would be.
-After this episode you’ll be screaming, “I’m Scottish!”
-Over and over.
+As fun as that is, the episode’s biggest accomplishment is what it does when it shows up the backstory of Flynn.
+Equal parts funny and moving, after this episode you’ll be screaming, “I’m Scottish!” over and over.

 “Doctor K” Power Rangers RPM (Episode 11)

-If any episode of Power Rangers will make you cry, or make you ponder your own humanity… this one will do that and more.
-The tragic tale of a woman who “just wanted to go outside.”
-Power Rangers has never (and probably will never be) this emotional, heart wrenching, and downright depressing ever again.
+If any episode of Power Rangers will make you cry, or make you ponder your own humanity… this one will do that and so much more.
+The tragic tale of someone who “just wanted to go outside,” Power Rangers has never been this this emotional and heart-wrenching.

 Comedy/Over The Top: